andreadev-it/timetrap.nvim/README.md

 The useful part comes when you're launching the display command:
 ```:Timetrap d```

 This will show the output in a buffer.
-You can change the records by hovering
+You can change the entries by hovering
-on the desired record and pressing one of the following key combinations (while in normal mode):
+on the desired entry and pressing one of the following key combinations (while in normal mode):

 * `cs` - Change Start time
 * `ce` - Change End time
-* `cn` - Change Note (the record description)
+* `cn` - Change Note (the entry description)
-* `d` - Delete the record
+* `d` - Delete the entry
 * `q` - Quit the timetrap buffer

 ## Configuration